Primary Navigation Mobile

 2021 onwards (change model)

-Written by Keith Adams Updated: 9 October 2023
+Written by Alan Taylor-Jones and Keith Adams Updated: 2 April 2025

 Should you buy one?

 Yes.
-It’s a very good electric car from Skoda, and based on thorough testing in our long-term test, we’d have no reservations recommending one.
-But more than being a very good electric vehicle – it’s an excellent car, regardless of how it’s powered.
+It’s a very good electric car from Skoda, and based on many miles driving the pre-facelift car in our long-term test, we’d have no reservations recommending one.
+The 2025 facelift hasn’t changed a huge amount, but the more user-friendly touchscreen and slightly improved range make it better than ever.

 What’s striking about the Enyaq iV is how comfortable and inviting it is – the ride quality is first rate and the interior is tastefully designed and trimmed very nicely.
-It’s roomy and practical, and drives very well with an accent on ride compliance.
-I
+It’s roomy and practical, and is packed full of clever features and useful storage solutions.

 What we like